ViktorSamuel/File-Renaming-code/README.md

 # File Renaming Program

-This comparation of two programs is designed to rename files in a specified folder by replacing a specific string with a new one.
+This is comparation of two programs is designed to rename files in a specified folder by replacing a specific string with a new one.
 One is implemented in C another in python.

 ## Usage